-In a small skillet, heat 1 tablespoon of oil over low heat.
+In a small skillet, heat oil over low heat.
 Add onion and shallots; cook, stirring occasionally, until translucent, 6 to 7 minutes.

-In a food processor, pulse shrimp to a textured paste, about twenty pulses.
-Transfer to a bowl; add onion mixture, fish sauce, salt, sugar, garlic, pepper, cornstarch, paprika, baking powder, and finely chopped scallions.
+In a food processor, pulse shrimp to a textured paste, about 20 pulses.
+Transfer to a bowl; add onion mixture, fish sauce, salt, sugar, garlic, pepper, cornstarch, paprika, baking powder, and scallions.
 Stir to combine; cover and refrigerate for 30 minutes.

 Brush a bamboo or metal steamer basket with oil; place over boiling water in a wide saucepan or wok.
 Steam sugarcane sticks, covered, until shrimp is opaque, 4 to 5 minutes.
 They may be prepared up to this point 6 hours in advance; refrigerate until about 15 minutes before ready to serve.

 Brush a grill or grill pan with oil; heat until hot.
 Grill sticks until lightly charred all over, 5 to 8 minutes.
-Brush with scallion oil, and serve with remaining scallion oil on the side.
+Brush with Scallion Oil, if desired, and serve.